 According to the O.C.
 Tanner Institute, both leaders (48%) and employees (57%) say “making employees feel valued and appreciated” is the aspect of workplace culture that is most important to them.
 Recognition is a top priority for employees seeking jobs, and leaders who want to recruit the best talent for their organizations.

-Employee recognition has a huge impact on employee engagement.
+Employee recognition is important for improving and maintaining employee engagement and employee motivation.
 78% of employees are highly engaged when they feel strong recognition from their organizations, compared to 34% of employees who are highly engaged in companies with weak recognition.

 The impact of recognition on turnover and retention is indisputable: